-The Supreme Court has advanced a motion seeking to overturn the results of the 2016 due to purported Russian interference.
-See Example(s)
+The U.S. Supreme Court is deliberating a petition seeking to overturn the results of the 2016 presidential election due to purported Russian interference.

-The advancement of a motion before the Supreme Court to nullify the 2016 election was covered by Occupy Democrats in an article of 23 February 2017:
+The advancement of a motion before the U.S. Supreme Court to nullify the presidential 2016 election was covered in an Occupy Democrats article of 23 February 2017:

 A longshot legal petition to nullify the 2016 federal elections based on the Constitution’s “Guarantee Clause” just moved forward at the Supreme Court this week, after last week the Trump administration declined to reply.
 Our Supreme Court set the case for Conference on Friday, March 17th to put the petition in front of all of the Justices. (see below)

 According to a career prosecutor interviewed for this story, four of the eight justices must then vote that Blumstein vs. U.S. meets their high standard to go to a full hearing.
 Additionally, the three Massachusetts women who petitioned the court have asked for the appointment of a Special Master, which is a special officer to weigh the evidence and make findings to the Court.
 There has never before been a case about the Constitution’s Guarantee Clause (which obliges the federal government to protect states from foreign invaders) like this decided in front of the Supreme Court.

 Three extraordinary citizens from Massachusetts filed this court action, seeking to nullify the election late last year.
 They cited the actions of Austria and Ukraine who held revotes after unfairly held elections as legal precedents.

 Diane Blumstein, Nancy Goodman, and Donna Soodalter-Toman argue in the case, that Russia cyber invaded America and that our Intelligence Community’s reports in October and January, along with the FBI’s public statements prove that our Executive Branch concluded a foreign invader influenced the 2016 elections.